awsdocs/aws-iot-sitewise-user-guide/doc_source/metrics.md

 When you define a metric for an asset model with the AWS IoT SiteWise API, you specify the following parameters:
 + <a name="asset-property-name-cli"></a>`name` – The property's name\.
 + `dataType` – The data type of the metric, which must be `DOUBLE`\.
 + `expression` – The metric expression\.
-Metric expressions can use common functions, aggregation functions, and temporal functions\.
+Metric expressions can use [aggregation functions](formula-expressions.md#expression-aggregation-functions) to input data from a property for all associated assets in a hierarchy\.
 For more information, see [Using formula expressions](formula-expressions.md)\.
 + `window` – The time interval for the metric's tumbling window\. <a name="metric-window-info"></a>AWS IoT SiteWise supports the following tumbling window time intervals, where each interval starts when the previous one ends:
   + `1m` – <a name="metric-window-1m"></a>1 minute, computed at the end of each minute \(12:00:00 AM, 12:01:00 AM, 12:02:00 AM, and so on\)\.
   + `5m` – <a name="metric-window-5m"></a>5 minutes, computed at the end of every five minutes starting on the hour \(12:00:00 AM, 12:05:00 AM, 12:10:00 AM, and so on\)\.